Loans

 A student in the Houston Cole library working on her iPad and taking notes on paper

 A Loan is money you borrow and you must pay back with interest.
 If you decide to take out a loan, make sure you understand the terms, conditions, and who you're borrowing the money from.
-JSU highly recommends exhausting all federal eligibility before pursuing Alternative and Private Loans because they are generally more expensive than federal loans.
+Jax State highly recommends exhausting all federal eligibility before pursuing Alternative and Private Loans because they are generally more expensive than federal loans.

 Federal Direct Stafford Loans